M3wP/Manche/readme.md

 ## Display
-Presently, there is very little to see on the Manche screen.

 At the very top is shown the current tick values for Manche and Peppito (including row and sequence counters).

 At the very bottom, the current mixer levels are shown.
+The levels shown are dependent upon the board type.
+For Nexys boards, the levels are Master, Right and Left.
+For other boards, the levels are Master, Digi Left/Right and Stereo Mix.

 The middle area is blank until you load a MOD.
 This area is divided into two main columns, with the instrument information on the right and MOD and playback information on the left.